The False Subtlety of the Four Syllogistic Figures: Section I

 A judgment is the comparison of a subject or thing with a predicate or attribute [also called a "mark"].
 The comparison is made by using the copula or linking verb "is" or its negative "is not."
 Therefore, a judgment is a declarative sentence, which is a categorical proposition.
 Example: The tiger is four-footed.
 A predicate can also have its own predicate.
 In the example, the predicate "four-footed" can, itself, have the further predicate "animal."
 One of these predicates is immediately and directly connected to the subject or thing.
 The other predicate is mediate and indirectly connected to the subject:

-In order to have clear knowledge of the relation between a predicate and a subject, I can consider a predicate to be a mediate predicate.
-Between this mediate predicate or attribute, I can place an intermediate predicate.
-For example, in the judgment "the sun is luminous," I attempt a clarification by inserting the predicate "star," which then becomes an immediate predicate, intermediate between the subject "sun" and the mediate predicate "luminous":
+In order to have clear knowledge of the relation between a predicate and a subject, one can consider a predicate to be a mediate (or indirect [mittelbares]) predicate.
+Between this mediate predicate or attribute, an intermediate predicate can be placed.
+For example, in the judgment "the sun is luminous," a clarification is attempted by inserting the predicate "star," which then becomes an immediate predicate, intermediate between the subject "sun" and the mediate predicate "luminous":